 Pennsylvania might not be the first place you think of when looking for castles, but we have our fair share of majestic architectural experiences that will give you the royal treatment.
-From actual castles, Gothic-style mansions, and libraries to a prison and a former mill, Happy Travelers will revel in exploring these stylistic feats and learning the history behind their construction.
+From actual castles to Gothic-style mansions, libraries, prisons, and a former mill, Happy Travelers will revel in exploring these stylistic feats and learning the history behind their construction.
+Make sure to check websites for new hours before heading out!

 Type of experience: Historical museum